Best external hard drive brands

 That's a lot to trust to one little box, so you want to know that the external hard drive you buy will keep your files safe.
 As you'll see from the table below, hard drive faults are shockingly common – even among some of the best-known brand names.

-To find your ideal computing companion, check out our selection of Best Buy laptops.
+To see which specific hard drive models impressed in our lab test, check out our selection of Best Buy hard drives.

 Best and worst external hard drive brands